 Organization and segmentation.
-Choose a tool that lets you slice and dice your feedback based on customer attributes, including those that you have stored in Salesforce.
+Choose a tool that lets you slice and dice your feedback based on customer attributes and key metrics, including those that you have stored in Salesforce.
 For example, it’s helpful to know which feature requests are associated with the most MRR, which ones are most popular among Enterprise plan customers, which are most popular among churned customers, which prospects are asking for, and so on.

 Connections with your Dev tool.
 Another useful feature is an integration with your dev tool—Jira, Shortcut, or whatever your Development team uses.
 When features move through your Dev workflow, it’s helpful to have the status of those features synced up in your customer feedback tool.